These past few years have proved that plenty of people can work from anywhere, which has further fueled the digital nomad movement.

 15. You’ll Want to Have Easy Access to Your Money

 Traveling the globe, you will want to make sure you can access your money wherever and whenever you need it.
 And while you can do that with many U.S. banks, many will charge you foreign transaction fees, as well as ATM fees, which could make it expensive to access your own cash.
-It’s a good idea to read the fine print before you set out and, if necessary, choose a different financial institution.
+It’s a good idea to read the fine print before you set out and, if necessary, choose a different financial institution and change banks.

 16. You’ll Want to Check Your Phone and Insurance Plans

 It’s a good idea to check your cell phone contract to find out what the coverage is while traveling.
 Ideally, you want a phone plan that allows for unlimited data while traveling internationally.
-It’s also a good idea to find out what your insurance will cover if you need care in another part of the country, or in a different country.
+It’s also a good idea to find out what your cell phone protection plan will cover if you need care in another part of the country, or in a different country.

 17. Hiring a Tax Professional Can Be a Smart investment

 Depending on your employment situation, you may need to pay quarterly income taxes.
 You may also need to pay taxes on income earned while living abroad.
-Since this can get complicated, it may be worthwhile to hire an accountant who can help you navigate the ins and outs of tax law and even complete your tax return for you, giving you one less thing to worry about on the road.
+Since this can get complicated, it may be worthwhile to hire a tax professional who can help you navigate the ins and outs of tax law and even complete your tax return for you, giving you one less thing to worry about on the road.

 As a digital nomad, you may not have the luxury of getting to see a property before renting it.
 That means you may get there and realize you made a mistake.
 If possible, you may want to avoid committing to (and paying upfront) a long-term stay before you see the place.
 It can also be a good idea to have a backup accommodation plan in case things don’t look quite as good as they did online.